hemulin/airvpn_toggler/README.md

 system tray icon and choose "Turn Airvpn off".

 In addition, I have a small alias which execute this script in a shorter manner -
+First, make the script executable by the default bash env with ```sudo chmod +x airvpn_toggler.py```
-In my aliases file I have the following:
+Then, in my aliases file I have the following:

 ```bash
 alias at='toggleAirvpn'